 Phosphorus supply during the first two to six weeks of canola growth is critical to achieve optimal yield.
 Given that soil supply is reduced under wet, cold conditions, canola benefits from a seed-placed supply of fertilizer phosphorus.
 Cold soil decreases phosphorus solubility and diffusion in the soil solution, slowing phosphorus movement to roots and root uptake rates.

-A seed-placed rate of 20 lb./ac. of P2O5 (~40 lb./ac. of monoammonium phosphate, or MAP) strikes a balance between seed proximity and seed safety.
+A seed-placed rate of 15 to 20 lb./ac. of P2O5 (~30 to 40 lb./ac. of monoammonium phosphate, or MAP) strikes a balance between seed proximity and seed safety.
 At that rate, fertilizer prills or droplets will be close enough for each seedling to access the supply.
-The rate can be safely increased somewhat with good moisture conditions and with increases in seed-bed utilization (wider openers or narrower row spacing or both).
+Good moisture and higher seed-bed utilization reduce the risk.

 Canola Encyclopedia on phosphorus placement

 If canola requires potassium fertilizer, include potassium in the blend placed outside the seed row.
-Soils with higher clay and organic matter will reduce the damage from seed-placed potassium, but potassium deficiency is more likely to occur in sandy soils – which tend to increase the risk scenario for seed-placed potassium.
-In favourable soil moisture/seedbed conditions, the best move is likely to increase seed-placed phosphate rates closer to the maximum safe rate, and continue to put all other fertilizer outside the seed row.
+Soils with higher clay and organic matter tend to reduce the risk from seed-placed potassium, but potassium deficiency is more likely to occur in sandy soils – which tend to increase the risk scenario for seed-placed potassium.

 Canola Encyclopedia on potassium placement